vivianmiranda/cocoa3_testing/README.md

         $(cocoa) git clone git@github.com:CosmoLike/cocoa.git

-(**Warning**) We have a limited monthly quota in bandwidth for Git LFS files, and therefore we ask users to use good judgment in the number of times they clone files from Cocoa's main repository.
+:warning: **Warning** :warning: We have a limited monthly quota in bandwidth for Git LFS files, and therefore we ask users to use good judgment in the number of times they clone files from Cocoa's main repository.

 Cocoa is made aware of the chosen installation method of required packages via special environment keys located on the *Cocoa/set_installation_options* script, as shown below: